Black-Kamelia/Sprinkler/utils/README.md

 println(string) // prints "I like apples and bananas."
 ```

-Note that this overload name is different from the others, due to the `varargs Any` parameter causing signature
+Note that this overload's name is different from the others, due to the `varargs Any` parameter causing signature
 conflicts.
 It also exists as a variant `interpolateIdxD(delimiter: VariableDelimiter, args: Array<Any>): String` which
 allows to specify a custom delimiter.